 Why Do You Need Both an Engagement Ring and a Wedding Ring?

-You need both an engagement ring and a wedding ring because they each symbolize different aspects of your relationship.
-The engagement ring marks the moment of commitment, when you agree to spend your life together.
-The wedding ring completes that promise during the ceremony, symbolizing unity and eternal love.
-In modern traditions, it’s customary to wear both rings together, creating a meaningful ring set.
+You need both an engagement ring and a wedding ring because they each mark a different milestone.
+The engagement ring marks the moment you agree to spend your life together; the wedding ring completes that promise during the ceremony.
+In modern tradition, both rings are worn together as a set – though some couples choose a single ring for both roles (more on that in the FAQ below).

 When Do You Wear Your Engagement and Wedding Rings?

-The engagement ring is typically worn during the engagement period leading up to the wedding day.
-After the ceremony, many people choose to wear both rings together.
+The engagement ring is worn alone on the left ring finger during the engagement.
+After the ceremony, most people wear both rings stacked together on the same finger.

 Stacking order: place the wedding band first (closest to your heart), then slide the engagement ring on top.